This is an article about the tax cuts, though what I have to say is about the headline.

 I.E. it limits the audience for the information to the people who already had it.
 It also alienates the people who it’s declaring wrong I.E. (again) the people who might really benefit from the information.

-For those who are taking notes (like I asked you to earlier, come on people -sheesh!) mark that down as “not a win” in my book.
+For those who are taking notes (like I asked you to earlier) mark that down as “not a win” in my book.

 Anyway, here’s the article whose headline I have been bitching about.